theranjitpandey/blog/src/content/posts/guide/Rkp.md

 ---
-title: Understanding the Human Brain: An Introduction to Neuroscience
+title: "Understanding the Human Brain: An Introduction to Neuroscience"
 published: 2025-07-21
 description: "A beginner-friendly guide to the fascinating world of neuroscience."
 image: "./brain-cover.jpg"
 tags: ["Neuroscience", "Brain", "Science"]
 category: Neuroscience
 draft: false
 ---

 ## 🧠 Introduction